1970Mr/news-portal/README.md

     - Rich text editor for writing articles
     - Support for images and videos
     - Article categorization and tagging
+    - Set publication dates for articles
+    - Specify the publication status of articles
+    - Mark articles as "hot"
+    - Feature articles as editor's picks

 ### Auth